A Guide to Accounting and Compliance for SMBs

 Financial statements of your company will be needed for a few primary reasons:

 - Though the IRS does not mandate SMBs (usually businesses with less than $26 million in revenue in the last 3 years) to maintain financial books, you would need a simple income statement (and probably a balance sheet after a certain scale) to be able to prepare your tax returns.

 - In case of an inspection, the IRS would see your arguments as more defendable (and sometimes as a minimum requirement) if you have a consistent accounting policy applied to the financials and the books are maintained as required.

 - You, as the shareholder, and also your current/potential investors will rely on the financials to make business decisions and projections.
 Therefore, you need to assess whether you need to outsource accounting from day one.

 - If you will apply for a loan, you may also need your books and financial statements.

 It is highly recommended that you have an accounting policy and also maintain your financial books consistent with that policy.
-Bank statements, collection/payment documents are not financial books or financial records - they are what is called substantiating documents.
+Bank statements, collection/payment documents are not financial books or financial records—they are what are called substantiating documents.

 If you're not ready to have an accountant in your company, it's advisable to engage with a professional consultant to ensure your books are in check.